aefreedman/Kaleidoscope_OF_0_73/apps/myApps/Ksc_PAlpha_Rebuild_0_0_1/bin/README.txt

 Diego Garcia, Toni Pizza, & Aaron Freedman

 ---ABOUT----------------------------------
 You are the captain of an ill-fated space vessel.
 Your crew is stranded throughout the cosmos, alone and helpless.
-Help them out of their lonliness by gathering them and allowing them to perish with their comrades.
+Help them out of their loneliness by gathering them and allowing them to perish with their comrades.

 You'll move to a new sector once you save all the astronauts in your current sector.